algorys/redissue/README.md

 ## Configuration
 You can configure the plugin in the Config Manager of DokuWiki :

-* redmine.url : Put your Redmine's url server, without a slash ending.
+* redissue.url : Put your Redmine's url server, without a slash ending.
 Example : ``http://myredmine.com``
-* redmine.img : Maybe you have a custom icon for your Redmine installation.
+* redissue.img : Maybe you have a custom icon for your Redmine installation.
 You can put image'url here.
 Example : ``http://www.example.com/image.png``
-* redmine.API : Set your Redmine API's key, preference Administrator key.
+* redissue.API : Set your Redmine API's key, preference Administrator key.
-* redmine.view : Choose the view you want to display.
+* redissue.view : Choose the view you want to display.
 This will depend on the wiki user's access rights in Redmine.
   * Impersonate : select this if your wiki's users have the same UID as Redmine's users. e.g. : LDAP authentication.
 Redissue then will manage rights based on private or public projects.
   * Userview : doesn't manage access rights and display issue even if it's in private project.